 - Smocks or aprons.

-This activity starts as an invitation to draw.
-Big sheets of blank paper are all my kids need, and they quickly fill the page with drawings.
+Big sheets of blank paper are all kids need, and they’ll quickly fill the page with drawings.

 As you cover the paper with colour, the crayon or pastel drawings magically resist the paint so their colour shines through, creating a really vibrant and colourful image.